 Your competitor is constantly outranking you.

 Their guide got more social shares and backlinks than yours.

 They rank higher for the keywords you want to rank for.

 We’ve all been there.
 Struggling to get those top spots and generate the leads we dream of.

-You can achieve that too, just scout their top content and see what they’re doing right.
+Here’s the deal: You can achieve that, too.
+Just use the backlink checker tool to scout their top content and see what they’re doing right.

 Why are people linking to them?
 What kind of content is producing these links for them?